Creamy Enchilada Sauce Recipe – so easy!

 When Anolon (sponsor) approached me and asked me to “Start from Scratch” with a pasta and pasta sauce, I decided to think outside the box a bit.
 Because…cheese.
 Wait, does that not work here?
 Anyways, enchilada pasta is one of my favorite things and I decided to make it a fun DIY pasta bar to keep things interesting and appeal to all tastes.

 Before we talk pasta, let’s talk about “Start from Scratch” for a minute.
 You’ll see a cake mix and a prepared ingredient here and there on my blog (ummm….toddlers!), but for the most part, I try to start from scratch.
 Because it tastes better AND it’s better for you.

 This enchilada sauce is pretty simple to make.
 It’s a basic white sauce, “enchilada-fied”.
 Start with butter, melt it, whisk in flour, chili powder, salt, pepper….whisk in milk…thicken…add cheese.

 5 ingredients plus salt and pepper.
 EASY.
 DELICIOUS.
 As always, my two favorite words.

 Before I get too far, I have to add that this sauce also doubles as an amazing dip for chips.
 A little too amazing.
 Break out the fat pants amazing.

-Okay, now that we got the whole chip-situation out of the way, let’s talk pasta bar.
+Okay, now that we got the whole chip-situation out of the way, let’s talk about this southwestern pasta bar.
 I think this is such a fun idea for anyone really, but it’s great for a family or even better for entertaining.
 Each person can assemble their own pasta dish, exactly how they like, made to order.